-The default PIN code: 1234 should be changed as soon as possible.

-The reply on your phone should look similar to the following:
+The default SMS access code: 1234 should be changed as soon as possible in Option 201 The reply on your phone should look similar to the following:

-Step 6 Connect a laptop to the internal USB port to easily program the 4GS, or proceed to section 8 for details on other methods of programming.
+Step 6 Connect a laptop using the external USB cable connected to the 4GS doorstation.
+Or proceed to section 8 for details on other methods of programming the unit using the keypad.